ssokolow/gtk-recent-scrubber/README.md

 3. Provide a simple `--purge` flag for non-GNOME users who just want to wipe everything.

-In future, I also plan to implement a GUI so you can remove individual entries.
+In the future, I also plan to implement a GUI so you can remove individual entries as well as add support for filtering other lists.

 How is this useful?
 Well, everyone has _some_ guilty pleasure they don't want to draw attention to.
 Without this, having a recent files list isn't very useful